 Editor’s note: Dec.
-15 marks the fifth anniversary of the shootings at Sandy Hook Elementary School in Newtown, CT, in which 26 people — 20 children and six adults — were killed.
+15 marks the sixth anniversary of the shootings at Sandy Hook Elementary School in Newtown, CT, in which 26 people — 20 children and six adults — were killed.
 We’re rerunning this piece in memory of the victims.

 A weekend of shock and tears has left me tired and sore.
 The loss of all those souls in Newtown cut deep, shattering any illusion I have about the safety of my own sweet child when I send him out alone into the world each day.

 That such brutality could rain down so mightily on a place in which children should be safe chilled me.
 As I honored my holiday social engagements — a luncheon on Saturday, a dinner on Sunday — the slaughter was never far from my thoughts.
 As each Newtown story emerged of heroism and love — adults racing toward the evil, children huddling together for strength from the crazy — I cried some more.